omahs/tezos-mirror/docs/shell/storage.rst

 Context
 #######

-The context component is the the :package-api:`tezos-context <octez-libs/Tezos_context/index.html>` package, implemented in the :src:`src/lib_context` library.
+The context component is the :package-api:`tezos-context <octez-libs/Tezos_context/index.html>` package, implemented in the :src:`src/lib_context` library.
 It is a versioned key/value store that associates to each block a view of its ledger state.
 The :package-api:`on-disk context API <octez-libs/Tezos_context_disk/index.html>` exports versioning concepts similar to `Git <https://git-scm.com/>`_.
 The current implementation is using